 The Tigray region of Ethiopia is rich in history dating back to the first civilization within Ethiopia.
 Emperors once ruled from the Tigray region.
 During the fifth century, the missionaries later called the Nine Saints, descended on Africa in what is now Tigray.
 For centuries, this region played a major role in Christianity.
-The major draw to Tigray are the rock-hewn churches, some of the oldest churches in the world.
+The major draw to Tigray is the rock-hewn churches, some of the oldest churches in the world.

-Rock Hewn Churches of Tigray
+Rock-Hewn Churches of Tigray

 Easily accessible from the road, these churches can get busier with tourists and locals (mostly claiming to be guides).
 Don’t miss the Madhane Alem Kesho Church.
 Skip Teka Tesfai, where tourists are known to get bombarded by locals demanding money.

 Smaller but an easily accessible cluster, with very nice churches.
 The best churches are Abraha We Atsbeha and Wukro Cherkos.

 Each church costs 150 or 200 Birr for entry ($5 – $7 USD).
 Priests expect tips between 10-20 Birr.

 Painted ceiling of the Nine Saints in a church

 This historical town was the second civilization in Ethiopia.
 Ruins, tombs, and obelisks over 1,600 years old mark the old town.
 Aksum is most famously known for a small chapel that claims to house the original Ark of the Covenant, Moses’ 10 Commandments.
 The history, ancient tombs, and obelisks make this a wonderful stop in Northern Ethiopia.